hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 It feels it's been a lifetime climbing.
 This thought clicked in his mind in a weird way.

-He finally reaches the top.
+More and more steps until he finally reaches the top.

-There is a strange typing machine on a desk, with a piece of yellow paper and a writing in low speech. *Alone he was when he started his journey, and alone is how Roland reaches the Dark Tower.* — he reads, it makes no sense to him.
+There is a bookcase full of books and a strange typing machine on a desk, with a piece of yellow paper and a writing in low speech. *Alone he was when he started his journey, and alone is how Roland reaches the Dark Tower.* — he reads, it makes no sense to him.

 There is a red door, with the same eye he has seen before, painted on top.
 The eye of the Crimson King.
 It is already opened and it leads to the rooftop.

-He goes up.
+He draws his weapons and goes up.
 The sunset has started.
 He sees the never ending sea of roses, laying under the infinite shade casted by the Tower.
-Crows are back, standing on the ledge.
+The crows, black as the Tower, are back, standing on the ledge.

-The Crimson King, is in a human shape, wearing glasses and dressed in a red robe.
+The Crimson King, is there, wearing glasses and dressed in a red robe.

 He is piling up black rocks, stacking them in what seems an impossible balance.
 But when he sees Roland the pile crumbles, he got distracted.